fathomlondon/devlinks-bot/docs/CONTRIBUTING.md

     ![ngrok](/docs/images/ngrok.png)

-1. Point the Slack app to your local server by updating the urls found at the 2 following pages (Don't forget to save each time!):
+1. Point the Slack app (**“devlinks-bot-dev”**) to your local server by updating the urls found at the 2 following pages (don't forget to save each time!):
     - [Event Subscriptions](https://api.slack.com/apps/ADBQSDCSD/event-subscriptions)

       ![ngrok](/docs/images/slack-events.png)